Vyral/blake-sloan-recruiting/_posts/2024-08-14-how-to-fix-the-1-problem-with-your-clients.md

   Don't Be Afraid To Over Explain The Process.
 Set Yourself Up To Be Able To Have A Collison Based On How You Communicate.
 Tell Clients What They Need To Hear Not What They Want To Hear.
 Master The Art Of Having Collisions With Love.
-"I Care About You And The Outcome But..."
+I Care About You And The Outcome But...
 I Cannot Let Myself Get Weak Or Be Afraid.
 Action Cures Fear.
 Always Stay 3 Steps Ahead.
 Be Prepared For What Is Coming.
 Communicate To Your Clients What Is Coming To Avoid A Reaction.
 You Can Not Communicate Enough.
 The More You Prepare Your Client For What Is Coming The Better You Will Be Able To Control The Reactions.